What is Employee Productivity?

 If employees receive education through tuition reimbursement programs or paid training offered by the company, it regularly results in higher productivity levels.
 This is because employees will be better educated overall and contribute more to the workplace environment.

 You ideally want to build a culture of lifelong learning within your business.
-Employee education should be seen as a sign of investment in the people, not just in terms of money but also time.
-Employees see and feel this investment, perform better, and put in more effort for you in return.
+Employee education should be seen as a sign of investment in the people, not just in money but also in time.
+Employees see and feel this investment, perform better, and put in more effort for you.